 You can also meditate but not be mindful.

 Mindfulness is more like a mental state or a state of being, while meditation is an activity.
 Mindfulness meditation is a type of meditation that can help us to get to that mindful state.
 But to be mindful, meditation is not always necessary.

 Moreover, one can meditate and get carried away by their own thoughts and emotions without noticing them.
-The guided meditation that they are listening becomes background music while they unconsciously indulge in their own fantasy and thoughts.
+The guided meditation that they are listening to becomes background music while they unconsciously indulge in their own fantasy and thoughts.

 Mindfulness is about paying attention to the present moment.
 If you are feeling a strong, negative emotion right now, mindfulness brings your attention to the negative emotion.
-It gives you an opportunity to face your emotion upfront and accept it wholeheartedly.
+It gives you an opportunity to face your emotions upfront and accept it wholeheartedly.